andreagorsche/tablebooking/README.md

 * As a user I get a list of available tables based on my booking inquiry and can pick my favorite table according to characteristics (private booth, picture of the table).

+* The booking slot now is 1 hour per reservation.
+The user could be asked in the form how long he intends to stay approx., this could help for occations like birthday parties where longer times are usually required.
+The user should be given a choice of less than two hours or more than two hours and according to his answer the system blocks the alloted time.

 ## Structure Plane
 The front-end has 6 main pages: